Where are they now? Man Utd’s youngest Premier League starting XI

 CM: Paul Pogba (Michael Carrick, 45)

 Despite Mino Raiola’s best efforts to move Pogba to Juventus or Real Madrid, the midfielder remains at Old Trafford for the time being.
+It doesn’t look like he will be much longer, though – United’s record signing is a free agent in the summer and it appears unlikely he’ll sign a last-minute extension.

 After hanging up his boots in 2018, Carrick joined Mourinho’s coaching staff at United and was then retained by Solskjaer.